aral/svelte-esm-loader-experimental/README.md

 npm run dev
 ```

-Note: this currently only works in Node 16.x.
-(Node 14.x had a different syntax for the experimental ES Module loaders.
+Note: this currently only works in Node 16.x+ (tested with up to 17.3.0) (Node 14.x had a different syntax for the experimental ES Module loaders.
 See [node-14.x tag](https://github.com/aral/svelte-esm-loader-experimental/releases/tag/node-14.x) for last Node 14.x version.)

 ---